1. Vestd Help Centre

 Both give you the option to purchase shares for a fixed price in the future, once you have met specific time or performance-based conditions.

-You can view your options, and the conditions associated with them, in your recipient dashboard.
+You can view your options, and the conditions associated with them, on your My Equity page.
 This will also show any other shareholdings or options you have with other companies that are using Vestd.

 When you exercise your options, you'll own shares in the company.
 What class of share these belong to, and the rights they have, will be predetermined in the option agreement.